Major or minor in German studies

 Cornell's block plan makes it easy for you to arrange educational opportunities abroad.
 For example, it's possible to take two blocks and intern with the German parliament on a DAAD-Bundestag scholarship.
 You can apply for any number of internships in the natural and applied sciences at German laboratories and businesses.

 You can choose from a list of about 30 approved study abroad programs.
 With the flexibility provided by the block plan, you can study abroad for a month or two, or you can pursue a more traditional semester or yearlong program.
 Most students go abroad during their junior year, after they have completed a 300-level German course.

-Cornell's block calendar makes it easy for students to arrange educational opportunities abroad.
-The Goethe Institut, which supports German training centers throughout Germany and around the world, provides an excellent match for the block plan because courses are offered for one month, two months, or longer.
-Students also have a wide range of other options, such as the semester-long Vienna Program sponsored by Central College.
-Visit our off-campus study page for more information and a wide range of additional resources.
+The Goethe Institute, which supports German training centers throughout Germany and around the world, provides an especially excellent match for the block plan because courses are offered for one month (about the length of one block at Cornell), two months, or longer.
+The semester-long Vienna Program sponsored by Central College is another popular option.
+Tuition at German universities is free, even for non-Germans, making these programs very affordable.

 One Cornell student recently participated in a Fulbright English Teaching Assistantship in Germany, and another received a DAAD Fellowship through the German Academic Exchange Service, a publicly funded independent organization of higher education institutions in Germany.
 A senior physics major recently spent a month at the Albert Einstein Institute in Hannover working on fiber optics, and a German and art history student is also interning with the Amana Heritage Museum in Eastern Iowa's famous Amana Colonies.
 Make sure to check in with the career coaches at the Berry Career Institute to see if they can help you find the right internship or fellowship for your area of interest.